Date Modified: November 30, 2023

 10.2 SMAATO ASSUMES NO RESPONSIBILITY OR LIABILITY WHATSOEVER FOR THE CONTENT OF THE ADS AND PUBLISHER UNDERSTANDS THAT SMAATO DOES NOT PRODUCE AD CONTENT BUT RATHER FACILITATES TRANSACTIONS BETWEEN PUBLISHERS AND ADVERTISERS.
 SMAATO HAS NO RESPONSIBILITY TO REVIEW THE AD CONTENT PROVIDED BY ITS ADVERTISERS OR AD NETWORKS.

 11.2 By Smaato.
-Smaato hereby indemnifies and agrees to defend and hold harmless Publisher, and its directors, officers, employees, agents, and representatives, from and against any and all demands, claims, actions, proceedings, damages, liabilities, losses, fees, costs, or expenses (“Infringement Claim”), including without limitation reasonable attorneys’ fees and the costs of any investigation, directly or indirectly arising from any claim that the Services infringe any third-party intellectual property right, provided that the relevant Infringement Claim: (a) does not arise from any modification to the Services made by the Publisher that is not under the approval or direction of Smaato, and (b) does not arise from the combination of the Services with other products or technology not approved or provided by Smaato.
-For the avoidance of doubt, Smaato shall have no obligation hereunder to the extent that any such Infringement Claim arises out of or relates to any third-party materials, or the modification or combination of the Smaato Ad Services with any products or technology not approved, directed, or provided by Smaato (“Third-Party Materials”), to the extent that no allegation of infringement or infringement would have occurred but for such Third-Party Materials.
-If and to the extent that Smaato is indemnified by its Advertisers with respect to the Content Guidelines, (“Indemnified Ad Content”), Smaato will pass through such indemnity to Publisher for third-party claims brought against Publisher alleging that the Indemnified Ad Content does not comply with the Content Guidelines.
+Smaato hereby agrees to defend, indemnify, and hold harmless Publisher, and its directors, officers, employees, agents, and representatives, from and against any and all Losses, including without limitation reasonable attorneys’ fees and the costs of any investigation, directly or indirectly arising from any third-party claim that the Services infringe a third-party intellectual property right, provided that such Losses do not arise from: (a) a modification to the Services or Smaato Ad Services made by the Publisher that is not under the approval or direction of Smaato, or (b) the combination or use of the Services or Smaato Ad Services with products, materials, or technology not approved or provided by Smaato.
+For the avoidance of doubt and subject to the following sentence, Smaato shall have no obligation hereunder to the extent that any such Losses arise out of or relate to any third-party materials (including, but not limited to, Ads).
+If and to the extent that Smaato is indemnified by its Advertisers with respect to the Demand Policies, (“Indemnified Ad Content”), Smaato will pass through such indemnity to Publisher for third-party claims brought against Publisher alleging that the Indemnified Ad Content does not comply with the Demand Policies.
+“Demand Policies” shall mean the policies available at //www.smaato.com/demand-policies/.

 11.3 Indemnification Procedure.
 The obligations of each Party (the “Indemnitor”) under these Terms to defend, indemnify, and hold harmless the other Party and its respective directors, officers, employees, agents, and representatives (each an “Indemnitee”) shall be subject to the following: (a) the Indemnitee shall provide the Indemnitor with prompt notice of the claim giving rise to such obligation; provided, however, that any failure or delay in giving such notice shall only relieve the Indemnitor of its obligation to defend, indemnify, and hold the Indemnitee harmless to the extent it reasonably demonstrates that its defense or settlement of the claim or suit was adversely affected thereby; (b) the Indemnitor shall have sole control of the defense and of all negotiations for settlement of such claim or suit; provided, however, that the Indemnitor shall not settle any claim unless such settlement completely and forever releases the Indemnitee from all liability with respect to such claim or unless the Indemnitee consents to such settlement in writing (such consent shall not be unreasonably withheld); and (c) the Indemnitee shall cooperate with the Indemnitor in the defense or settlement of any such claim or suit; provided, however, that the Indemnitee shall be reimbursed for all reasonable out-of-pocket expenses incurred in providing any cooperation requested by the Indemnitor.
 Subject to clause (b) above, the Indemnitee may participate in the defense of any claim or suit in which the Indemnitee is involved at its own expense.